EXE101-PROJECT-MYPETS/BE/README.md

 - Read Flyway migrations before changing entities or repositories
 - Keep controllers thin and services explicit
-- Keep DTOs and mappers aligned with exposed entity fields
+- Keep DTOs and mappers aligned with exposed fields
-- Add new Flyway migrations instead of mutating released migrations
+- Add new migrations instead of mutating released migrations
-- Re-check security rules before exposing a new endpoint
+- Re-check security rules before exposing new endpoints
 - Be explicit about `shop_id` and multi-tenant scope
 - Update README in the same PR when architecture, API, auth flow, schema, or package structure changes
 - Treat CRUD scaffolding as a starting point, not proof that a domain is finished